os443/WebScan/README.md

 ## Notes

 - If the server is behind a CDN or proxy (Cloudflare, etc.), results may be shown as Hidden.
-- dirsearch is a third-party tool by maurosoria and is not authored by this project.
+- Dirsearch is a third-party tool by maurosoria and is not authored by this project.
 - Nmap is a third-party tool by Gordon Lyon and is not authored by this project.

 ## License